 - (a) Begin with the capacitor disconnected.
 Observe the full-wave rectified pattern on the oscilloscope.
 Verify that the frequency of the pattern is 120 Hz.
-[Note: Because the two channels of your oscilloscope have a common ground, it is not possible to view both the input and the output of the rectifier at once.] - (b) Add the 10-μF capacitor, getting the polarity right, but remove the load resistor.
-Observe how the capacitor integrates the rectified power to make a smooth DC source. - (c) Add the resistive load back into the circuit and see how the load causes the output of the power supply to "ripple."
-Verify that the frequency of the ripple is 120 Hz. - (d) Increase the resistive load by making the resistor $47k\Omega$ instead of $10k\Omega$.
-Observe that the ripple decreases.
+[Note: Because the two channels of your oscilloscope have a common ground, it is not possible to view both the input and the output of the rectifier at once.]
+[2 p] - (b) Add the 10-μF capacitor, getting the polarity right, but remove the load resistor.
+Observe how the capacitor integrates the rectified power to make a smooth DC source.
+[2 p] - (c) Add the resistive load back into the circuit and see how the load causes the output of the power supply to "ripple" [PRINT 4].
+Measure the ripple voltage.
 Once again you may need to AC-couple and to increase the magnification of the DPO.

-Explain the advantage of the full-wave over the half-wave rectifier in making a stable power supply.
+[2 p] - (d) Decrease the resistive load by making the resistor 47 k Ω instead of 10 k Ω .
+Again measure the ripple voltage and compare with (c) above.
+[2 p] - (e) Explain the advantage of the full-wave over the half-wave rectifier in making a stable power supply.
 In fact, neither supply is very good.
 Both are unregulated.
 Regulated power supplies will be studied in a later lab.
+[3 p]

-The PIN Diode
+6. The PIN Diode

 The PIN diode has intrinsic (i.e. not doped) material (I) in the junction between P and N type material.
-It makes a fast photo diode, wherein minority carriers are generated by photons.
-Because the photoeffect depends upon minority carriers, the diode is biased in the reversed condition for a normal operation as a light-sensitive device.
-Use the PN323D PIN diode in the circuit of Fig. 9 to show a large increase in diode current when a bright lamp is brought close to the diode.
-Asses effect of an elevated temperature on the reverse current.
-Reverse the diode to attempt to find the effect of light on the diode current in the forward-biased condition.
+It makes a fast photo diode wherein minority carriers are generated by photons.
+Because the photoeffect depends upon minority carriers, the diode is biased in the reversed condition for normal operation as a light-sensitive device.

+- (a) Use the PN323D PIN diode in the circuit of Fig. 9 to measure the large increase in diode current when a bright lamp is brought close to the diode.
+[2 p] - (b) Assess the effect of an elevated temperature on the reverse current.
+[2 p] - (c) Reverse the diode to attempt to find the effect of light on the diode current in the forward-biased condition at $V_D = 0.7 \text{ V}$.
+[2 p]

-The Seven-Segment Display
+7. The Seven-Segment Display